Life with diabetes education program

 Sick Day Guidelines

-BUT THE TIME FRAME DIFFERS.
-INCENTIVES ARE GIVEN FOR COMPLETING THE PROGRAM.
+WORKSHOPS.
+INCENTIVES ARE GIVEN FOR COMPLETING THE PROGRAM AND ATTENDING

 For more information contact Jennifer Hall at 878-2146.